 - Windows 12: It is also possible that Microsoft will discuss upcoming Windows 11 features and Windows 12.

 Microsoft Build digital experience is free, and it allows you to access sessions on your own schedule.
 The official webpage for Microsoft Build has been updated with the date and registration is now open.
-This conference is a great opportunity to learn about new Microsoft technologies and to network with developers, students, engineers, and technology professionals to learn about Microsoft products.

 - Next-Gen AI for Developers with Cloud: Focus on how developers can use Microsoft’s Cloud Platform to build AI-powered applications.